National Agency for Science and Engineering Infrastructure

 The National Agency for Science and Engineering Infrastructure (NASENI) was established in 1992 by The Nigerian Federal Government of the recommendations of the White Paper Committee on the 1991 Report of a 150-member National Committee on Engineering Infrastructure comprising scientists, engineers, administrators, federal and state civil servants, economists, lawyers, bankers and industrialists.

-Engr.
-Prof. Mohammed Sani Haruna is the executive vice chairman and chief executive of the agency in Abuja, Nigeria.
+Mr. Khalil Halilu is the executive vice chairman and chief executive of the agency in Abuja, Nigeria.
+The post was formerly held by Bashir Gwandu.

-The president, Goodluck Jonathan, approved the reconstitution of the governing board of the National Agency for Science and Engineering Infrastructure (NASENI) with himself as the chairman.
-This was announced on 26 April 2013 in a statement signed by the Secretary to the Government of the Federation (SGF), Senator Anyim Pius Anyim.